-General income (salary, pensions, business profits, rent) usually uses personal allowance, basic rate and higher rate bands before savings income (interest).
+General income (salary, pensions, business profits, rent) usually uses personal allowance, basic rate and higher rate bands before savings income (mainly interest).
 Scottish taxpayers are taxed at different rates on general income (see below).

 To the extent that savings income falls in the first £5,000 of the basic rate band, it is taxed at nil rather than 20%.